Last updated on .

 Cougar Rock Overlook

-After Longmire, there’s the Cougar Rock Overlook.
+After Longmire, you’ll find the Cougar Rock Overlook.
 It’s a look at a huge tree-covered rock with the rocky Nisqually River below.

 Cougar Rock Overlook in Mount Rainier National Park, Washington